Killarney Provincial Park - La Cloche Silhouette Trail

 challenging terrain later.
 If you start going east, know that the

-nearly flat terrain before the Kakakise creek is unique to that section
+nearly flat terrain before the Kakakise creek is unique to that

 Don't be a disgusting pig.
-It costs you almost zero effort to put that
+It costs you almost zero effort to put

-of wilderness you get in this park.
+spoil the feeling of wilderness you get in this park.

 All pictures on this page are mine.
 They are, whatdoyoucallit,

 copyrighted?
-Feel free to copy them and whatever but please mention the
+Feel free to copy them and whatever but please mention

-author and a link to this page.
+the author and a link to this page.

-Other trips of mine:
+Other trips of mine.

 Cheers!